dansays/housesitter-instructions/README.md

 ### When You Go Out

 Beta is crated when you leave the apartment without her.
-Grab a Kong Toy from the freezer, or a few Chicken Apple Bark chips, show them to her, then toss them in her crate.
+Grab a few cookies from the tub, or a few Chicken Apple Bark chips, show them to her, then toss them in her crate.
 Close the crate door once she's inside.

-We find it helpful to close the bedroom door behind us when we leave, so she wont wake up if there's a noise in the hallway.
+We find it helpful to close both the bedroom door and the bathroom door behind us when we leave, so she wont wake up if there's a noise in the hallway.